 Value of deals: n/a

-Sum involved in corruption allegations: 5.5 billion Chilean pesos (CLP) (USD 11 million)
+Sum involved in corruption allegations: CLP 5.5 billion (Chilean pesos, or USD 11 million)

-Corporal Juan Carlos Cruz Valverde, retired Colonel Clovis Alejandro Montero Barra, and Sergeant Liliana Francisca Villagrán Vásquez—officers serving in the Armed Forces Support Command (CAF).
-Charged with tax fraud in February 2016.
+Corporal Juan Carlos Cruz Valverde, Colonel (ret.)
+Clovis Alejandro Montero Barra, and Sergeant Liliana Francisca Villagrán Vásquez — officers serving in the Armed Forces Support Command (CAF); charged with tax fraud in February 2016.

-Retired General Juan Miguel Fuente-Alba Poblete, former Commander-in-Chief of the Army—senior officer of the Chilean military.
-Under investigation.
+Juan Miguel Fuente-Alba Poblete — retired general, former Commander-in-Chief of the Army; under investigation.

-Retired Generals Antonio Cordero Kehr, Jorge Salas Kurte, and Miguel Muñoz Farías—officials serving in the CAF.
-Charged with breach of military duties in September 2016, under investigation for issuing false invoices.
+Antonio Cordero Kehr, Jorge Salas Kurte, and Miguel Muñoz Farías — retired generals, formerly serving in the CAF; charged with breach of military duties in September 2016, under investigation for issuing false invoices.

 This off-budget system has led to a level of military spending unrelated to any assessment of actual defence needs, or to the policies of elected governments.
 With control over the funds held by the heads of the separate armed services, spending is unplanned and uncoordinated.
 With no parliamentary scrutiny, there is a severe lack of accountability for how money is spent.
 Unsurprisingly, this opens the door for corruption.

 The fake invoices at the heart of the Milicogate scandal were issued to three companies that were suppliers to the army: Frasim, Tecnometal, and Power-Ti.
-The identified sums embezzled in this manner amount to at least 5.5 billion Chilean pesos, about USD 11 million.
+The identified sums embezzled in this manner amount to at least CLP 5.5 billion, about USD 11 million.
 The embezzlement was made possible by a lack of oversight and control of spending at the Comando de Apoyo a la Fuerza (CAF, Armed Forces Support Command)—which oversees military procurement.
-Thus, CAF civil servants, for example, were given orders not to review invoices, but to pay them without question.
+Thus, CAF civil servants, for example, were given orders not to review invoices but rather to pay them without question.